readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

-Policy for Unofficial and Outdated Projects
+Policy for Unofficial and Unmaintained Projects
 ===========================================

 This policy describes a process where we take actions against unmaintained_ and unofficial_ forks of project documentation.